Volkswagen Type 3: Engine and drivetrain

-The Type 3 engine received a larger displacement (1.6 L) for 1966 (August '65) and in 1968 became the world's first volume production car to feature electronic fuel injection – pioneered by Bosch.
+1600 cc Type 3 engine options were added in 1966 (August 1965) and in 1968 the 1600 cc Type 3 became the world's first volume production car to feature electronic fuel injection – designed by Bosch.
 The Bosch D-Jetronic system was offered on the Volkswagen 1600 TE & LE version (E designating "Einspritzung" or "injection" in German).
-A similar Bosch injection system was used in the later Type 4 VW 411, some models of the Porsche 914, Opel Admiral, Diplomat and Commodore, and available for the Volvo 1800E/ES, 142E, and certain 1972–75 140 and 164 series cars (see Volvo P1800)as well as certain Citroen DS21.
-Also introduced for 1968 was a fully automatic transmission.
+A similar Bosch D-Jetronic injection system was used in the later VW Type 4, and some models of the VW-Porsche 914/4.
+In mid-1968 a semi automatic 3 speed transmission was introduced installed together with the dual carb engine; this automatic transmission was offered together with the fuel injected engine starting with the 1969 model year.

-A notable advance from the Type 1 to the Type 3 was the front suspension—although similar to the Type 1, it was the first Volkswagen front suspension to incorporate transverse round torsion bars, as opposed to the Type 1's torsion leaves.
+A notable advance from the Type 1 to the Type 3 was the front suspension.
+Although similar to the Type 1, it was the first Volkswagen front suspension to incorporate transverse round torsion bars, as opposed to the Type 1's torsion leaves.
 The Type 3's torsion bars are cross-mounted in the lower tube, so that each individual torsion bar spans the full width of the car, the upper tube containing an anti-roll bar that connects the upper trailing links to each other.
 The complete front suspension unit is rubber-mounted to the car's floorpan.
-In 1968 the rear suspension was upgraded to double jointed CV joint semi trailing arm suspension (sometimes called "IRS" by VW enthusiasts to differentiate it from the previous IRS swing-axle type), a design feature that previously appeared on the VW Type 2 in 1967.
+In 1969 the rear suspension was upgraded to double jointed CV joint semi trailing arm suspension (sometimes called "IRS" by VW enthusiasts to differentiate it from the previous IRS swing-axle type.)

-The Type 3 offered both front and rear enclosed luggage areas, with cargo accessibile via both the boot (trunk) and the bonnet (hood).
-In each of the 3 variants (Notchback, Squareback, and Fastback) as well as the Type 2's from 1973 on, the engine was located under and accessed by a panel in the rear trunk.
+The Type 3 offered both front and rear enclosed luggage areas, with cargo accessible via both the boot (trunk) and the bonnet (hood).
+In each of the four body styles (Notchback, Squareback, Fastback, and Ghia) the engine is located under and accessed by a panel on the floor of the rear cargo area.

 This engine placement was highlighted in a period Volkswagen television commercial for the American market.
-It featured a very young actor Dustin Hoffman showing the interior of the Fastback model and explaining the car's technical features but unable to locate the engine.
-The ad closed with the copy, "Your VW dealer will show you where the motor is."
+It featured a very young Dustin Hoffman who shows the fastback model and explains its technical features but is unable to locate the engine.
+The ad closed with the copy, "Come into your Volkswagen dealer.
+They'll show you where the motor is."

-The original Type 3 with 5-stud wheels (5 × 205 mm PCD) used twin leading shoe drum brakes at the front.
-In August '65 (the '66 model year) these were replaced by disc brakes, coinciding with the introduction of the Fastback and 1600 engine (Australian-built models retained drum front brakes until August 1967).
-These have 4-stud wheels (4 × 130 mm PCD) with 8 cooling slots.
+The original Type 3 with 5-bolt wheels (5 × 205 mm PCD) used twin leading shoe drum brakes at the front.
+In August 1965 (the 1966 model year) these were replaced by front disc brakes, coinciding with the introduction of the Fastback and 1600 engine (Australian-built models retained drum front brakes until August 1967).
+These have 4-bolt wheels (4 × 130 mm PCD) with 8 cooling slots.
 Rear brakes were always leading / trailing shoe drums.